a poem by Mark Kessinger

 to the slope and slip of debris at ramp’s end,

-and see what devastation drops leeward?
+and see what devastation drops leeward.

-Or we could set up a bunker of stone, concrete, reinforced
+Or a bunker of stone, concrete, reinforced

 like a bomb shelter, to show us the savageness